 Gigabyte stands by the A520 Aorus Elite with a 3-year warranty, with a launch price varying around $90.
 However, it can easily be purchased for even lesser nowadays, with all the discounts going on, depending on the vendor from which you source one of the Best A520 motherboards.

 Nevertheless, the Gigabyte A520 Aorus Elite has just a solitary M.2 SSD slot and a comparatively restricted selection of I/O ports, including the notable omission of even a single USB Type-C port.
 Otherwise, the Gigabyte A520 Aorus Elite is about $15-25 cheaper than the ASRock B450M Steel Legend, with the former boasting a relatively advanced power delivery algorithm alongside much higher overclocking potential in terms of RAM frequencies.

-Resultantly, if you’re trying to purchase one of the Best Budget Motherboards for Ryzen 5 3600 and are okay with the lack of integrated WiFi and Bluetooth, as well as the aforementioned incapabilities, the Gigabyte A520 Aorus Elite is a very honourable alternative in 2022.
+Resultantly, if you’re trying to purchase one of the Best Budget Motherboards for Ryzen 5 3600 and are okay with the lack of integrated WiFi and Bluetooth, as well as the aforementioned incapabilities, the Gigabyte A520 Aorus Elite is a very honorable alternative in 2023.

 NZXT N7 B550

 NZXT has left no stone unturned as it’s gunning for the ASRock B550M Steel Legend, the arch-nemesis to the NZXT N7 B550 in terms of aesthetics, as the Best Looking Motherboard for Ryzen 5 3600.